-What Skin Care Products Contain Mineral Oil?
+What Types Of Skincare Products Contain Mineral Oil?

-Mineral oil is formulated into many skin care products, including sunscreen, diaper cream, lip gloss, undereye cream, and deodorants, among others.
+Mineral oil is formulated into many skincare products, including sunscreen, diaper cream, lip gloss, undereye cream, and deodorants, among others.
 It’s low cost and wide availability make it a popular ingredient with many manufacturers, who sometimes refer to it as liquid paraffin.

-Can Mineral Oil Cause Cancer?
+Is Mineral Oil Linked to Cancer?

 The only time mineral oil that was derived for skin care purposes could have dangerous levels of cancer-causing chemicals is if there was an error in the manufacturing process, leading to impurities.
 However, the manufacturing process is highly regulated to avoid contamination.

-Does Mineral Oil Cause Acne?
+Does Mineral Oil Clog Pores?

 Side Effects of Mineral Oil for Skin Care

 Although its molecules are typically too large to penetrate the skin, regular use of products with this ingredient can cause the molecules to accumulate in the body due to penetration through broken skin or because of use in lip balms.